vertoforce/openvas-docker/README.md

-# Modified to be a somple openvas deployment
+# Modified to be a simple openvas deployment

 ## Local deployment